MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 ### Pins

-Pns represent precise locations, like a city or address.
+Pins represent precise locations, like a city or address.
 Sometimes report *designers* use pins with drive time radius.
 This example shows stores within a 50-mile radius of Charlotte, North Carolina.

 ![Drive time around Charlotte, NC](media/power-bi-visualizations-arcgis/power-bi-drive-times.png)

 ## Interact with an ArcGIS Maps for Power BI visual
 The features available to you depend on how the report was shared with you and your Power BI account type.
 Check with your system administrator if you have questions.
 ArcGIS maps for Power BI visuals behave much like other visuals in a report.
-You'll be able to [show the data used to create the visualization](../consumer/end-user-show-data.md), see the map in [Focus mode and full screen mode](../consumer/end-user-focus.md), [add comments](../consumer/end-user-comments.md), [interact with the filters](../consumer/end-user-report-filter.md) set by the *report designer*, and more.
+You'll be able to [show the data that is used to create the visualization](../consumer/end-user-show-data.md), see the map in [Focus mode and full screen mode](../consumer/end-user-focus.md), [add comments](../consumer/end-user-comment.md), [interact with the filters](../consumer/end-user-report-filter.md) set by the *report designer*, and more.
 ArcGIS visuals can cross-filter other visuals on the report page and vice versa.

 Hover over base map locations (for example, a bubble) to reveal tooltips.
 Additionally, use the ArcGIS visual selection tools to display additional tooltips, and to make specific selections on the base map or reference layer.